allen-cell-animated/timelapse-colorizer/CONTRIBUTING.md

 2. Create a branch and make your edits on your branch, pushing back to your fork.

-3. Ensure that your changes are working, and that `npm run typeCheck`, `npm run test` and `npm run lint` all exit without errors.
+3. Ensure that your changes are working, and that `npm run typeCheck`, `npm run test` and `npm run lint` all exit without errors (`npm run checks` will perform all three for you).
 Add tests and documentation as needed.

 4. Submit a pull request back to `main` via GitHub using the provided template.
 Include screenshots for visual changes.